Silo (TV series): Release

 Silo had its special screening during the 2023 Canneseries on April 14, 2023.
-The television series premiered on Apple TV+ on May 5, 2023, with the first two episodes available immediately and the rest airing weekly through June 30.
+The first season premiered on Apple TV+ on May 5, 2023, with the first two episodes available immediately and the rest airing weekly through June 30.

 The second season premiered on November 15, 2024.
+The third season premiered on July 3, 2026.
+The fourth and final season is set to premiere on July 9, 2027.

 Reception

 Critical response

-For the first season, the review aggregator website Rotten Tomatoes reported an 89% approval rating with an average rating of 7.6/10, based on 70 critic reviews.
+For the first season, the review aggregator website Rotten Tomatoes reported an 88% approval rating with an average rating of 7.7/10 based on 69 critic reviews.
 The website's critics consensus reads, "With deft writing, awe-inspiring production design and the inestimable star power of Rebecca Ferguson, Silo is a mystery box well worth opening."
-Metacritic, which uses a weighted average, assigned a score of 75 out of 100 based on 20 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned a score of 75 out of 100 based on 20 critics, indicating "generally favorable" reviews.

 Richard Roeper of Chicago Sun-Times wrote that the series "holds our interest with intriguing characters and effective twists and turns", and took note of how Silo "shifts gears through a number of genres, from conspiracy thriller to big-picture social commentary to police procedural to end-times romance".
 Lucy Mangan of The Guardian opined that the "world-building is meticulous" and "the story is equally thrilling".
 Vanity Fairs Richard Lawson found the show to be a "feat of production design", adding that "Ferguson—in all her stern command—lends the series a necessary heft".
 Barry Hertz of Globe and Mail also picked up Ferguson's performance as a "standout".
 Conversely, Brian Lowry of CNN believed that the "inherent mystery [...] feels stretched to the point of strained, exacerbated by characters that don't consistently pop".
 The Hollywood Reporters Daniel Fienberg also praised the world-building and Ferguson's performance, but was critical of the performance of Common, whom he termed "the weak link in the cast".

-For the second season, Rotten Tomatoes reported a 92% approval rating with an average rating of 7.85/10, based on 52 critic reviews.
+For the second season, Rotten Tomatoes reported a 92% approval rating with an average rating of 6.95/10 based on 53 critic reviews.
 The website's critics consensus reads, "Rebecca Ferguson's intrepid hero seeks answers while the rest of Silos ensemble capably holds down the fort in this superb sophomore season."
-Metacritic assigned a score of 80 out of 100 based on 12 critics, indicating "generally favorable reviews".
+Metacritic assigned a score of 80 out of 100 based on 12 critics, indicating "generally favorable" reviews.

+For the third season, Rotten Tomatoes reported a 96% approval rating with an average rating of 8.25/10 based on 78 critic reviews.
+The website's critics consensus reads, "Silo codifies its third season as a masterful dystopian tale with expertly driven character arcs and tighter narrative strings, fulfilling its promise of science fiction excellence."
+Metacritic assigned a score of 77 out of 100 based on 12 critics, indicating "generally favorable" reviews.